-Slovenian born clarinetist, Blaz Sparovec, is one of the leading artists of his generation and first prize winner of the 2019 Carl Nielsen Competition.
+Slovenian born clarinetist, Blaz Sparovec, is one of the leading clarinetists of his generation and first prize winner of the 2019 Carl Nielsen Competition.

-As a soloist, Blaz has appeared with the Düsseldorf Symphony Orchestra, Copenhagen Philharmonic Orchestra, Slovenian National Philharmonic, RTV Slovenia Symphonic Orchestra, Göttingen Symphony Orchestra and St. Petersburg Academic State Capella.
+As a soloist, Blaz has appeared with the Gürzenich-Orchestra Cologne, Düsseldorf Symphony Orchestra, Copenhagen Philharmonic Orchestra, Odense Symphony Orchestra, Slovenian Philharmonic Orchestra, RTV Slovenia Symphonic Orchestra and Göttingen Symphony Orchestra.

 Blaz grew up and studied in Slovenia with Andrej Zupan at the Ljubljana Conservatory of Music, before moving to Germany to continue his studies with François Benda at the University of Arts in Berlin under the patronage of the Republic of Slovenia.